 Pauline (Lena) and Lydia (born 1895), along with the rest of the family, first

 arrived in the Americas on the east coast of Mexico (probably at Tampico or,

 possibly, Veracruz).
 Mexico was apparently selected as a destination because:

 there was a significant Volga German community (or communities) already in

 Mexico, and this may have included a brother of a relative of August I's wife, Mollie.
 A number of Filberts live in

 A visit to the Mormon Church Library records in Salt Lake City was made in 1993.
-A search of the library database for Filbert records in Russia then suggested the Schilling Filberts were originally from the Lorraine area of France (Mouacourt, Meurthe-Et-Moselle).
+A search of the library database for Filbert records in Russia then suggested the Schilling Filberts were from the Lorraine area of France (Mouacourt, Meurthe-Et-Moselle).
 More recent searches have found our German home to have been Neustadt and Gronau-Bensheim in the Hessen province.
-Our direct ancestor that moved to the Volga, Johann Philip Filbert, actually lived in what is now the Lorraine Province of France, moved to Denmark with his family, before moving to the Volga with four brothers and, possibly, there mother.
-To the left is a photo of Great-grandfather August Filbert I and below - Great-grandmother Amalia (Legler) Filbert.
+Our direct ancestor that moved to the Volga, Johann Philip Filbert, actually lived in what is now the Lorraine Province of France, moved to Denmark with his family, before moving to the Volga with four brothers and, possibly, their mother.
+To the left is a photo of Great-grandfather August Filbert I and below that - Great-grandmother Amalia (Legler) Filbert.